hashkat/hashkat/docs/keywords.md

 model_weights{random: 0.20, preferential: 0.20, entity: 0.20, preferential entity: 0.20, hashtag: 0.20}

 ####stage1_unfollow
-**(type: boolean)** If set to true, entities can be flagged when followed based on their tweet rates.
-If the tweet rate of the newly followed entity is greater than twice the average tweet rate of the pre-existent entities you follow, than the entity is placed into an array.
+**(type: boolean)** If set to true, agents can be flagged when followed based on their tweet rates.
+If the tweet rate of the newly followed agent is greater than twice the average tweet rate of the pre-existent agents you follow, than the agent is placed into an array.
 This array is looked to when the unfollow function is called.
 This algorithm is supposed to encapsulate an unfollow method on Twitter.
 In Twitter if your feed is being dominated by a user you may become annoyed and want to unfollow that user.
 This is the process that occurs in this unfollow method.

 ####unfollow_tweet_rate
 **(type: double)** This tweet rate is not associated with the stage1 unfollow method described above.
 This is a more simplified unfollow algorithm and can be considered the stage 0 unfollow method.
-When an entity tweets, we look to see how many tweets they have put out since the entity was created.
-If the tweet rate of the entity exceeds the value set here, then the entity will be randomly unfollowed by one of its followers.
+When an agent tweets, we look to see how many tweets they have put out since the agent was created.
+If the tweet rate of the agent exceeds the value set here, then the agent will be randomly unfollowed by one of its followers.

 ####use_hashtag_probability
-**(type: double)** This is a probability (0.0-1.0) that determines how often entities attach hashtags into their tweets.
+**(type: double)** This is a probability (0.0-1.0) that determines how often agents attach hashtags into their tweets.
 If set to 0.0, then none of the tweets will have hashtags.
 If set to 0.5, then half of the tweets will have hashtags.
 If 1.0, then all of the tweets will have hashtags.

 ####rates